 Third, the ability to transfer Membership Rewards points to airlines at a 1:1 ratio is very valuable.
-I give more examples of how to maximize your point values in my posts on American Express' Platinum Card and Cobalt Card, so read those if you're looking for some inspiration.
+I give more examples of maximizing your point values in my posts on the American Express Platinum Card and Cobalt Card, so read those if you're looking for some inspiration.

 More On The Green Card

 The American Express Green Card replaces the former Choice Card.
 It’s a basic offering in every way, which you can expect for a no-fee product.